 But if your inheritors are jointly responsible for the debts, your debts don't die with you as they'll have to make up the shortfall.
 If you're concerned about the impact this may have, contact the Citizens Advice Bureau or consult a lawyer.

 Some things aren't best avoided.
-Hopefully once you've hit 50 or beyond, you've still got several dozen years of fit body and mind ahead, but there's a chance you might not.
+Hopefully once you've hit 50 or beyond, you've still got several dozen years of fit body and mind ahead.
+But there's a chance you won't.

 The mental incapacity or death of a loved one is hard enough to deal with, but often the financial complications can add a huge unnecessary blow to the pain of it all.

 Whether it's you who wants to avoid the subject, or your loved ones who'd rather not face it, it's not something to put off.